 Interestingly enough, you can apply these lessons to anyone that is struggling’s with pain in your day-to-day life as well.

-Living positively increases the serotonin level within your brain improves when you are positive and happy.
-Negative thoughts alternatively turn out to negatively affecting you both physically and mentally.
+Living positively increases the serotonin level within your brain it improves when you are positive and happy.
+Negative thoughts alternatively turn out to negatively affect you both physically and mentally.

-In my Article about 10 Ways to live a Positive with Dementia.
+In my Article about 10 Ways to live Positively with Dementia.
 I identified key things you can do to live positively each day.
 The National Library of Medicine (part of NIH) paper, identified thankfulness as one of the most important ways to be positive.

 Digging deeper into the research, being thankful is the first step.
-It is also a great method to deal with the stigma of people have with dementia.
+It is also a great method to deal with the stigma of people that have dementia.